arjunkunna/regent-fft/README.md

 `fft_test.rg` for reference.

 Batched transforms are supported on both CPU and GPUs, for 1, 2 and 3 dimensions.
-Both real-to-complex and complex-to-complex transforms are supported (for both `complex32` and `complex64`).
+Both single-precision and double-precision real-to-complex and complex-to-complex transforms are supported

 #### 6. Distributed Mode